telent/nixwrt/README.md

 image that can be flashed onto a router (or other IoT device), built using the Nix language and the Nix package collection.

-## Applications and use cases (current and prospective)
+## Applications and use cases (former, current and prospective)

-* Milestone 0: backup server on GL-MT300A
+* Milestone 0: backup server on GL-MT300A (based on Mediatek MT7620A)
-"travel router" (based on Mediatek MT7620A) with attached USB disk.
+  with attached USB disk.
 This works now.

-* Milestone 1: replace the OS on the wireless access point in the study - Trendnet TEW-731BR, based on  Atheros AR9341.
-This works now.
+* Milestone 1: wireless range extender on a Trendnet TEW-731BR (Atheros AR9341).
+This used to work, but small flash makes it painful to maintain.

-* Milestone 2: replace the OS running on the [GL-MT300N router](https://www.gl-inet.com/mt300n/) attached to my DSL modem
+* Milestone 2: home router (PPPOE, wireless, ethernet) on GL-AR750.

-* Milestone 3: IP camera with motion detection on Raspberry Pi (note this is ARM not MIPS)
+  This is Atheros again, but needs the driver situation investigating for the 5GHz wireless

-* Milestone 4: put a lot of GPIOs in my cheap robot vacuum cleaner and turn it into a smart robot vacuum cleaner.
+* Milestone 3: put a lot of GPIOs in my cheap robot vacuum cleaner and turn it into a smart robot vacuum cleaner.
 Probably never get to this.